celalunver/carND_Term1_Proj1/writeup.md

-Finding Lane Lines on the Road

-Writeup Template

-You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

-Finding Lane Lines on the Road
+# **Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
+## The goals / steps of this project are the following:

-Make a pipeline that finds lane lines on the road Reflect on your work in a written report
-Reflection

-1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+The goal of the project is to find the lane lines in front of us on a video file and paint them.

+### Pipeline

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I ....